 In version 0.147.3 of valheim there is a possibility to receive and extract the passwords entered by the user.

-first things first: this is only possible if you control the server binaries!
+This is only possible if you control the server binaries!

 the attack mode is a phishing attack and described in the following steps